chrizzlekicks/image-resizer/README.md

 # image-resizer
-Image resizing using Dijkstra's algorithm to find shortest vertical path through an image
+Image resizing using Dijkstra's algorithm to find shortest vertical path through an image.
+Own code solutions are marked with TODO comment.